 When we planned our itinerary for Las Vegas we did not plan on leaving the strip once we arrived from Zion.
 After spending 2 days in Las Vegas we realized we needed a break from the strip and wanted to visit the Hoover Dam.

-The Hoover Dam is under an hour drive from Las Vegas and worth the visit if you have time.
+The Hoover Dam is a short drive, under an hour, from Las Vegas and worth the visit if you have time.
 It is also a great day trip to escape the busy strip.

 We wanted to stop and pick up breakfast along the way and my husband found the Friendly Donut House in Henderson, NV.
 This was not far out of the way and I am so glad we stopped.
 Their doughnuts were fresh and delicious!